ObolNetwork/charon/docs/configuration.md

-      --log-color string                   Log color; auto, force, disable. (default "auto") --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info") --loki-addresses strings             Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
+      --log-color string                   Log color; auto, force, disable. (default "auto") --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info") --log-output-path string             Path in which to write on-disk logs.
+      --loki-addresses strings             Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
 This is in addition to normal stderr logs.
       --loki-service string                Service label sent with logs to Loki. (default "charon") --manifest-file string               The path to the cluster manifest file.
 If both cluster manifest and cluster lock files are provided, the cluster manifest file takes precedence. (default ".charon/cluster-manifest.pb")